-We don't just review plans, and show you the most competitive prices.
+We don't just review plans and show you the most competitive prices.
 We walk you through the application or enrollment process and continue to provide free service for the lifetime of the policy.
 Whether you have an unpaid claim or a billing inquiry issue, we will always assist you.

 Please feel free to check this page on a regular basis for updates to Indiana health reform issues.
 The "Affordable Care Act" is constantly changing with new updates, exceptions and rule interpretations.
-The non-compliance penalty also increases each year, and is currently based on 2.5% of household income.

 Updates From The Past:

 We finally have a date!
 March 26-28 is when the Supreme Court will meet and listen to testimony regarding the legality of Obamacare.
-So far, 26 states have joined together in an effort to overturn part or all of the legislation.
+So far, 26 states have joined together to overturn part or all of the legislation.
 An official determination will probably be made by the Court in June.

 The Supreme Court ruling on the federal mandate requiring consumers to purchase health insurance is being discussed and determined.
 A decision should be announced within 45 days.